 3) Events will leverage wearable technology to reinforce social distancing in shared spaces.

-Social distancing wristbands (like the Axis™ Social Distancing Wristband shown below) are quickly becoming one of the most innovative ways to bring attendees back together in a safe and secure manner.
+Social distancing wearables are quickly becoming one of the most innovative ways to bring attendees back together in a safe and secure manner.

-A social distancing wristband leverages Bluetooth & Ultra-Wide Band technology to create a virtual perimeter around the wearer.
-When other users come within an unsafe distance, the wristband flashes, vibrates and alerts the wearer.
+A social distancing wearable leverages Bluetooth & Ultra-Wide Band technology to create a virtual perimeter around the wearer.
+When other users come within an unsafe distance, the wearable flashes, vibrates, and alerts the wearer.
 Some options even offer “contact tracing” functionality to show who might have come in contact with an individual in the event of an infection.

 4) Expo hall floor plans will have dedicated conference style seating and strategically placed furniture.